-• In order to understand the overall functions of the chip

-Read the manual according to the contents.
-This manual can be roughly categorized into parts on the CPU, system control functions, peripheral functions and electrical characteristics.
+• In order to understand the overall functions of the chip Read the manual according to the contents.
+This manual can be roughly categorized into parts on the CPU, system control functions, peripheral functions, and electrical characteristics.

-- In order to understand the details of the CPU's functions Read the H8S/2600 Series, H8S/2000 Series Programming Manual. - In order to understand the details of a register when its name is known similar function, e.g. 16-bit timer pulse unit or serial communication, is implemented on more than one channel: XXX N (XXX is the register name and N is the channel number)

-Read the index that is the final part of the manual to find the page number of the entry on the register.
-The addresses, bits, and initial values of the registers are summarized in Appendix A, On-Chip I/O Register.
+- In order to understand the details of the CPU's functions Read the H8S/2600 Series, H8S/2000 Series Programming Manual. - In order to understand the details of a register when its name is known Read the index that is the final part of the manual to find the page number of the entry on the register.
+The addresses, bits, and initial values of the registers are summarized in section 17, List of Registers.